LANTAU ISLAND

 Within Lantau there is an extensive network of routes and Discovery Bay has its own bus services.

-More specific details of these services to specific locations on Lantau can be found below.
+More specific details of these services to specific locations on Lantau can be found in the "Getting To/From" sections below.

 For visitors who want to spend some time in the area Silvermine Beach just to the north of the ferry pier has clean sands with showers and toilets.
 Up in the hills behind the Silvermine Beach Hotel is Silvermine Waterfall with gardens and pavilion (there are direction signs from the waterfront near the hotel), Silvermine Cave (now closed and formerly a old silver mine it houses a colony of over 100 bats) and Man Mo Temple.
 Closer behind the hotel on Butterfly Hill is an old 19th century watch tower once used for coastal defence and as a refuge.